California State Route 184: Route description

+Route 184 is defined in section 484, subsection (a) of the California Streets and Highways Code, and that the highway is "from Route 223 near Weedpatch to Route 178".
+Subdivision (b) permits the state to relinquish control of the segment of the highway between Route 58 and Route 178 within unincorporated Kern County and the City of Bakersfield to local control.

 SR 184 starts at a roundabout at SR 223 (Bear Mountain Boulevard) and Wheeler Ridge Road.
 The latter is a county road that, although not a truck route, is the only north/south road south of Bakersfield that directly connects to I-5.
 SR 223 provides a connection from I-5 to Arvin.

 SR 184 then travels north, through relatively flat agricultural land.
 It crosses through the towns of Weedpatch, and Lamont.
 The highway continues north, and crosses its major junction with SR 58, a major east/west freeway that connects the San Joaquin Valley to all points southeast.
 At the junction, the road’s name changes to Morning Drive.
 It then enters the rural, but growing, eastern portion of Bakersfield.
 At the intersection of Morning Drive and Niles Street/Kern Canyon Road, the route turns right onto Kern Canyon Road.
 The route turns northeast, as it travels through open grassland.
 It terminates at SR 178 (Kern Canyon Road) near the old Mesa Marin Raceway.
 SR 178 runs from Bakersfield to the Kern Valley region.

 SR 184 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.